WildlifeConservationSocietyCI/WelikiaDisturbance/README.md

 pywinauto is dependent on pywin32 pip install did not work for me but this did

 [pywin32-214.win-amd64-py3.0.exe](https://sourceforge.net/projects/pywin32/files/pywin32/Build%20214/)

-## Settings
-This file contains the key parameters for each of the disturbance classes.
-## Fire
+## Fire ##
-The fire script calls FARSITE a fire simulation model and runs a trial, the outputs of the trial are used to update time_since_disturbance and canopy rasters, which subsequently become inputs for the successional model
+The fire class uses [FARSITE]() to simulate the historical burning regime.
+Fire spread is modeled by FARSITE and the outputs of burning events are used to update time_since_disturbance, forest age and canopy rasters.
+Changes to these rasters are then used to modify ecosystem type.

-### Inputs
+### Inputs ###
-####Spatial
-- ecosystems
  - elevation.asc
  - slope.asc
  - aspect.asc
  - canopy.asc
  - fuel.asc
-- trails.asc
-- ignition.vct

-####Tabular
-- weather.wtr
-- wind.wnd
-- fuel_adjustments.adj
-- custom_fuel.fmd
-- fuel_moisture.fms
-- translation_table.txt

 ## Ponds
-The pond class adds ponds to the shared ecosystem raster.
+The pond class adds ponds to the ecosystem raster by flooding the DEM at randomly created dam points.
+Pond shape is determined by topography (flow direction -> watershed) and dam hieght (flooding depth).
+Location of ponds is random along the paths of mapped streams.
+Density is determined by a minimum territory distance parameter (1000 m).

 ### Inputs
  - Hydrologically conditioned DEM with burned streams
  - flow direction
  - suitable streams
- - ecosystems

-## Garden
+## Gardens
-Garden class uses a cellular growth method to add horticultural fields to the ecosystem raster.
+This class uses a cellular growing method to add gardens to the ecosystem raster.
+Garden placement at the landscape scale is determined by the location of sites (ethnohistorical, cartagraphic, archaological records).
+At the local scale gardens are postioned based on horticultural suitability (slope, ecosystem, proximity to habitation site).

 ### Inputs
-####Spatial
-- ecosystems
-- slope_suitablity
-- proximity_suitability
-- sites.shp

-####Tabular
-- ecosystem_reclasiffy_table
+## Successional Model ##
+### Inputs ###